briandfoy/cpan-audit/README.md

     --version             show the version and exit
-    --exclude <str>       exclude/ignore the specified advisory/cve (multiple) --exclude-file <file> read exclude/ignore patterns from file
+    --exclude <str>       exclude/ignore the specified advisory/cve (multiple) --exclude-file <file> read exclude/ignore patterns from file --json <file>         save audit results in JSON format in a file

 Examples: